Natural History Museum - Marc Lamy/Unsplash

 London's Best Museums

-It’s only when you go on holiday and pay an eye-watering amount to go to the city’s big gallery (before deciding to turn around and spend it on Aperol spritzes instead) that you realise how much of London’s culture is, frankly, wasted on us.
+It’s only when you go on holiday and pay an eye-watering amount to go to any other city’s big galleries (before deciding to turn around and spend it on Aperol spritzes instead) that you realise how much of London’s culture is, frankly, wasted on us.

 But no more!
-Because since you’re reading this, you’ve clearly already made it your personal mission to (eventually) visit all of London’s top museums.
+Because since you’re reading this, you’ve clearly already made it your personal mission to (eventually) visit all of London’s best museums.

 And what a wise mission to choose – because not only can you pop into the most visited modern art gallery in the world; leaf through the original manuscripts of Charles Dickens, Virginia Wolf and Jack Kerouac; get some face time in with some Ancient Egyptian mummies; absorb 2,300 works of art tracing the complete development of Western European painting; ride on a vintage tube carriage; re-enter Earth’s atmosphere from space; and attempt to read Da Vinci’s famous mirror writing